Dental Implants

 A dental implant is a titanium or ceramic post (like a tooth root) that is surgically placed into the jawbone beneath the gum line.
 After it is left to heal the dentist can then attach a replacement tooth or teeth onto that implant.
 An implant doesn’t come loose like a denture can, it acts like a natural tooth root and integrates with your bone.

 Dental implants also benefit general oral health because they do not have to be anchored to other teeth, like bridges.
-This means that they are not destructive of your other teeth and, with a 98% success rate, are an excellent choice for maintaining a natural smile.
+This means that they are not destructive of your other teeth and are an excellent choice for maintaining a natural smile.

 green tick icon